 While the vast majority of personal injury claims never make it to trial, there are a handful of cases where a trial is more appropriate.
 This happens when the opposing party refuses to accept responsibility or when they stick to a low-ball offer, one that is unfair to the plaintiff.

 Looking for a Columbia personal injury lawyer?
-Contact Masella Law Firm, P.A.to schedule a free case evaluation with an experienced member of our legal team.
+Contact Masella Law Firm, P.A.to schedule a personal case evaluation with an experienced member of our legal team.